Why review matters

 Similar-lessons preview

 As you type a lesson, a debounced search runs against the palace and shows up to 5 already-stored lessons that overlap your draft.
-Use it to:
+Use it to:- Avoid duplicating an existing lesson

 - See what the agent already “knows” about this pattern